How to resolve font problems during Word to PDF or image conversion?

 {

-//For other missing fonts, uses the "Times New Roman"
+// For other missing fonts, it uses "Times New Roman"

 if (args.OriginalFontName == "Arial Unicode MS")